 The Patients as Partners in Research team, led by Ms. Alies Maybee while working at Patients Canada, developed patient engagement resources based on the experiences and knowledge of patients and family caregivers who have been partners on health research teams.

 This presentation will help researchers understand how to partner with patients.
 It includes the context or basics of patients partnering in research, how to develop a partnership plan, recruiting and on-boarding patients.

 Understanding the patient experience

 These evaluation tools comprise a number of surveys developed by the Patients as Partners in Research group.
 Patients and researchers can use these surveys to evaluate and compare their experiences with patient partnership throughout a research project (initial, mid-project and end-of-project stages) to understand how the partnership evolves.
 The surveys provide examples of questions and concerns that patient/caregiver partners have when engaged in research and also reflect questions about the actions of researchers who support patient/caregiver partners in research.

-The goal of the Primary Health Care Patient Engagement Resource Centre is to help primary health care researchers in Ontario meaningfully engage patients in their research.
-The Resource Centre is intended to support primary health care researchers to build patient partnerships to undertake patient oriented research.
-Click here to join the Primary Health Care Patient Engagement Resource Centre.
+The goal of Patient Expertise in Research Collaboration (PERC) is to help primary health care researchers in Ontario meaningfully engage patients in their research.
+PERC is intended to support primary health care researchers to build patient partnerships to undertake patient oriented research.
+Click here to visit the PERC website.